professor0x/aws-iam-accessadvisor-permissionboundary/README.md

     Permissions Granted - Total
     Permissions Unused - Total

-Configurable expiration period through Cloudformation template parameter allows permissions to be restricted based on usage history and if permissions are unused they are restricted with permissions boundary reducing blast radius of each AIM entity within AWS account.
-If service is not accessed within the expiration period its, not included in permissions boundary.
+Configurable expiration period through CloudFormation template parameter allows permissions to be restricted based on usage history and if permissions are unused they are restricted with permissions boundary reducing blast radius of each IAM entity within AWS account.
+If service is not accessed within the expiration period it is not included in permissions boundary.

 Configurable exception list that can be saved as a file on S3 and accessed by the program during runtime.
-Make sure that the lambda function role has access to read the S3 object.
+Make sure that the Lambda function role has access to read the S3 object.

 ### Installation

-Included Cloudformation template deploys everything required to run this program as a lambda function, as well as time based Cloudwatch Event configured to be kicked off every 90 days.
+Included CloudFormation template deploys everything required to run this program as a Lambda function, as well as time based CloudWatch Event configured to be kicked off every 90 days.
 This threshold can be changed in CF template.
-* For accounts with large number of IAM entities, lambda function may no have a enough time to finish assessing all entities.
+* For accounts with large number of IAM entities, Lambda function may not have enough time to finish assessing all entities.
 You may consider deploying this program as a set of step functions or a container.

 **Prerequisite: Latest boto3 SDK**